cardboard-iguana/cardboard-iguana.com/notes/samba.md

 ## Default Shares

-Default SMB shares (which you generally can’t connect to):
+Default SMB shares (which you generally can't connect to):

 * IPC$
 * ADMIN$